fieldtrip/website/privacy.md

 ### External analytical cookies

 If you approve third party cookies and scripts, this website will use Google Analytics to track website usage.
-Nevertheless, we have taken all actions we can to limit the power of Google: we have configured Google Analytics to anonymize IP addresses, use SSL, not to track you over multiple devices, and not to use your information for targetted marketing.
+Nevertheless, we have taken all actions we can to limit the power of Google: we have configured Google Analytics to anonymize IP addresses, not to track you over multiple devices, and not to use your information for targetted marketing.

 ### Reset the permission for third party cookies and scripts